 This is the best Paleo chocolate chip cookies recipe to be found.
-I’m so excited to be able to eat chocolate chip cookies again, I really missed them.
-Nothing is better than classic Paleo chocolate chip cookies!
+I'm so excited to be able to eat chocolate chip cookies again, I really missed them.
+Nothing is better than classic chocolate chip cookies!
 They will forever be a classic that no one can resist!

-Whenever I try to decide what kind of cookies to make, Paleo chocolate chip cookies are one of the first always mentioned.
-There are many times when the only cookie that my family can agree on are Paleo chocolate chip cookies, so I end up making them more often than any other cookie.
-I once again want to provide a way for people who live a paleo lifestyle, to enjoy a classic food without all of the ingredients they don’t want to consume.
+Whenever I try to decide what kind of cookies to make, chocolate chip cookies are one of the first always mentioned.
+There are many times when the only cookie that my family can agree on is chocolate chip cookies, so I end up making them more often than any other cookie.
+I once again want to provide a way for people who live a paleo lifestyle, to enjoy a classic food without all of the ingredients they don't want to consume.

 Making cookies and having them ready when your children get home from school can be a great way to put them in a good mood.
 It will give you the chance to talk to them sitting down to see how their day is going and it will also give them a break from school and refresh their mind for possible homework they might have.

 Another fun idea is to make time to make cookies with children.
 I know, right?
 What a concept!
 Children love to cook with you if you give them the chance!
 This also presents a great opportunity for your children to learn new skills and to learn how to work together as a team.
 If you want to, you can even bring cookies to family members or neighbors.
 This is a great way to spread happiness and cheer with others.

 What are some of your favorite memories of making chocolate chip cookies with others?
 Who do you like making them with?
 So without further ado here is our classic chocolate chip cookies recipe Paleo-style for everyone to enjoy!

 Here are some notes about the cookies you might want to consider when making them: